 – What is your attitude toward negative remarks in the comment section?

 Notice how The Curvy Fashionista ended 2020 with month-long giveaways to keep their audience engaged during the holidays.
-Using creative humor in your social media content can also attract many potential customers who are on social media, having a good time.
+Using creative humor in your social media content can also attract many potential customers on social media, having a good time.
 Humor improves engagement and increases likes and shares.

 12. Use Email Marketing To Increase Reach